stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 ---
-title: Page Templates
+title: Creating Pages
 layout: tutorial
 ---

-# Page Templates
+# Creating Pages

-The first thing you need to do is create a page.
 You can create the most amazing content in history, but if it doesn't have a page to be displayed on, then no one will ever know.
+So before we create any content, let's create the pages and necessary site structure.

 There are three main steps for creating a new page: